AniAdamPashut/AniAdamPashut.github.io/markdown/Dispatch.md

 You are a part of a team.
 Whether it's your team at work, the group of your friends or the family in your household, you are part of that.
 Being the only one whose promoting the necessary changes for the product to improve is tiring.
 That one friend who always gathers everyone for each gathering is (or will eventually be) exhausted.
 Your wife or mom that holds the entire house on her shoulder while working everyday is probably burnt out.

 In order to mediate it, we split the loads more or less equally.
 We use a common interface that allows us to disregard what actually happens behind that interface.
 A mail box is a great example of such interface.
 Not only I don't care about the mailman who delivers my letter, I also don't care about the route he takes.
 I don't care if he rides a bicycle or drives a car.
 We simply don't care.
-This how we can the Single Responsibility Principle to the next step.
+This how we can take the Single Responsibility Principle to the next step.
 By integrating the Dependency Inversion Principle.
 Both us and the mailman depend on the mailbox interface, but none care about what's happening at the other side.

 ![diagram separating the responsibilities between the writer and the sender](../assets/Dispatch/responsibilities_separated_mail_sending.png)